A brand new arts organization years in the making

 Imagine MKE started out of a series of meetings brought together by community leader and philanthropist Katie Heil discussing the need for a central coordinating office for the arts.
 Milwaukee is the largest city in the US without a central coordinating office and not having one is leaving Milwaukee behind.

 Imagine MKE's founding board created the organization with the mission of being the convener, connector, and amplifier of the arts and culture community in Milwaukee.
 Imagine MKE needed a dynamic leader and after a national search found David Lee.
-We worked with David on another site, and David asked us to help create the central communication platform for website.
+We worked with David on another site, and David asked us to help create Imagine MKE's central communication platform.

 Working with a brand new organization changes the way information is gathered, as some of the basic starter questions still being worked out.
 We are trying to define all the site's audience, stakeholders and goals, not to mention mission and vision statements, all while the organization itself is doing the same for itself.